ibm-cloud-docs/text-to-speech/faq-usage.md

 To request a custom voice or for more information, complete and submit this [{{site.data.keyword.IBM_notm}} Request Form](https://forms.monday.com/forms/5fd92c54536a18f9afab8a47404bf828?r=use1){: external}.

-## How do I use the Tune by Example feature?
-{: #faq-tune-by-example}
-{: faq}

-Tune by Example lets you control exactly how specified text is spoken by the service.
-You provide text and spoken audio to add a custom prompt to a custom model.
-The spoken audio can stress different syllables or words, introduce pauses, and generally make the synthesized audio sound more natural and appropriate for its context.
-When you synthesize the prompt, the service duplicates the qualities of the recorded speech with its voices.

-You can further enhance the quality of a prompt by creating an optional speaker model that contains a sample of a speaker's voice.
-The service leverages the sample audio to train itself on the voice, which can help it produce higher-quality prompts for that speaker.

-For more information, see [Understanding Tune by Example](/docs/text-to-speech?topic=text-to-speech-tbe-intro).

 ## What limits exist for a custom model?
 {: #faq-custom-limits}
 {: faq}